Four Seasons at Metedeconk Lakes in Jackson, NJ

 • pro The community is beautifully landscaped with well-maintained homes.

-• pro It offers plenty of activities for active adults, with year-round entertainment, an indoor heated pool, and a large gym and ballroom.
+• pro Residents enjoy year-round activities, an indoor heated pool, a large gym and ballroom.

-• pro It is considered a great place to live with a welcoming atmosphere.
+• pro The community is a great place to live.

-• pro The 55-plus community is described as a hidden gem that is efficiently run and reasonably priced.
+• pro The 55+ community is a hidden gem, run efficiently and reasonably priced.

 • pro Medical care in the community is excellent, with highly skilled and caring doctors and outstanding nursing and reception staff.